CoderApple/CoderApple/README.md

-- 👋 Hi, I’m @CoderApple
+# 👋 Hi, I’m @CoderApple
-- 👀 I’m interested in providing some open source programs
+- 👨🏻‍🎓 I'm a 1st year student at Bharati Vidyapeeth College of Engineering
-- 🌱 I’m currently learning python and c++
+- 👀 I’m interested in becoming a full stack web developer
-- 📫 How to reach me Discord: APPLE#1361
+- 🌱 I’m currently learning Python, C++, HTML, CSS and Javascript

 <!---
 CoderApple/CoderApple is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.